linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ### **7. Testing**

 1. Attempt to log in via SSH.
-You will be prompted to choose between email verification or OTP verification.
+You will be prompted to choose between email verification (Pushbullet) or OTP verification (Twilio).
-2. Depending on your choice, the system will send the corresponding authentication code and validate it.
+2. Depending on your choice, the system will send the corresponding authentication code (via email or OTP) and validate it.
-3. After the authentication attempt, whether successful or not, the user's details will be deleted from the MongoDB database.
+3. After the authentication attempt (whether successful or not), the user's details will be deleted from the MongoDB database.
+4. If the email was successfully verified or the OTP was correct, SSH access will be granted.
+If not, SSH access will be denied.

 ---

-**Note:**
+### **Note:**
-- In this solution, MongoDB records for the user are deleted both after OTP validation and email verification, regardless of whether the user is granted or denied access to the system.
+This updated solution ensures that MongoDB records for the user are deleted both after OTP validation and email verification (via Pushbullet), whether the user is granted or denied SSH access.
+The email verification status check and cleanup process have been integrated directly into the `send_email_verification.sh` script as per your request.